 Other aspects that might be included are adults or teens sharing personal testimonies of how Christ is working in their lives, youth group games, relevant DVD clips, and opening praise and worship music.

 Having a plan for youth group security, such as sign ins, parent or leader assistance, and other safety precautions is also important for youth group sessions.

-Go Where God Leads You
+Go Where God Leads You in Youth Group Lessons

 If there is one thing every youth pastor knows, it is that things will almost never go as planned.
 If you are holding a lesson about putting on the armor of God and a youth member suddenly admits that he got drunk last weekend and feels he has failed God, it is fine to get a bit sidetracked and deal with an important issue that many other youth members may be struggling with as well.
 If the students bring up topics, you can certain those topics are important to their spiritual walk with God.
 So, while preparing a lesson is vital, knowing when to set aside the printable and just minister to your youth is even more important.